Fyre Festival: Films

 In 2019, two documentary films were released that covered the Fyre Festival and McFarland.

 Fyre Fraud, directed by Jenner Furst and Julia Willoughby Nason, premiered on Hulu on January 14, 2019.
 On the review aggregation website Rotten Tomatoes, the film holds a 79% approval rating with an average rating of 6.41 out of 10, based on 28 reviews.
-Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 12 critic reviews, indicating "generally favorable reviews."
+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 12 critic reviews, indicating "generally favorable reviews".

+The documentary was the subject of some controversy after it was revealed that the filmmakers had paid McFarland to be interviewed for their film.

 Fyre, directed by Chris Smith, was released by Netflix on January 18, 2019.
 Like Fyre Fraud, the film received positive reviews.
 On Rotten Tomatoes, the film holds a 90% rating with an average rating of 7.54 out of 10, based on 73 reviews.
-On Metacritic, the film holds a score of 76 out of 100, based on 26 critic reviews, indicating "generally favorable reviews."
+On Metacritic, the film holds a score of 76 out of 100, based on 26 critic reviews, indicating "generally favorable reviews".

+FuckJerry and Jerry Media helped produce the film, though they neglected to acknowledge their involvement and participation in the festival's marketing.

+Fyre 3: The Mostly Crowd-Funded Documentary, was released on February 12, 2019.
+Directed by comedian and filmmaker Joey Clift, the film offers a satirical take on the Fyre Festival and its surrounding media frenzy.
+It features appearances by notable internet personalities and entertainers including viral political figure Ken Bone and professional wrestler Dolph Ziggler.

+Planned Fyre Festival 2

+On April 8, 2023, after his release from prison, McFarland tweeted that there was to be a Fyre Festival II and claimed to have already secured funding for the event.
+The first 100 tickets were put on sale at $499, with a statement that prices later would increase.
+The festival's website said that the event was "targeted for the end of 2024 in the Caribbean", and that the first batch of tickets had sold out within a day.
+On February 29, 2024, McFarland posted on Instagram that Fyre Fest 2 was being scheduled for February 2025 at the Coral View Beach Resort on the Honduran island of Utila.
+On April 23, McFarland posted on Instagram and Twitter a list of four locations being considered: Belize, Cuba, the Dominican Republic, and Utila.

+On September 4, 2024, The Wall Street Journal reported that McFarland confirmed Fyre Festival II, set to take place in the Caribbean.
+The only specific location in the article was Utila, with the Coral View Beach Resort as a potential site; its owner, Heath Miller, expressed optimism about the event's potential to bring economic benefits to local businesses and confidence in the future of Fyre Festival on Utila.
+Miller also confirmed that he and McFarland had been discussing the festival since an in-person meeting in February 2024.